Revisiting the adiabatic limit in ballistic multiterminal Josephson junctions: Abstract

 \section{Abstract}

-Motivated by recent experiments on multiterminal Josephson junctions (MJJs) that probe different ranges of the size and bias voltage parameters, we introduce a two-dimensional (2D) cross-over diagram to map the relationship between device dimension (x-axis) and bias voltage (y-axis).
-This cross-over diagram conveniently separates the different physical regimes of the devices.
-This framework is used to explore the regime of increasing bias voltage in large-scale devices near the $x$-axis, where the electrochemical potential becomes comparable to the 1D energy level spacing.
-In a perfect waveguide geometry, we find that the relative number of quantum-correlated pairs formed by colliding Floquet-Kulik levels is equal to the inverse of the number of transverse channels, due to the number of conserved quantities equal to the number of channels.
-This observation motivates a model for the intermediate regime in which the ballistic central two-dimensional normal metal is treated as a continuum under the adiabatic approximation, while Andreev modes propagate in a background of voltage- and flux-tunable nonequilibrium electronic populations.
-The model predicts characteristic voltage scales that govern the mesoscopic oscillations of the critical current, and these scales are at the crossroads of interpreting experiments in all sectors of the MJJs: quartets, topology, and Floquet theory.
+Motivated by recent experiments on multiterminal Josephson junctions (MJJs) that probe different ranges of the size and bias voltage {parameters, we explore} the regime of increasing bias voltage in large-scale {devices, where} the electrochemical potential becomes comparable to the 1D energy level {spacing.
+We find} that the relative number of quantum-correlated pairs formed by colliding Floquet--Kulik {quartet} levels is equal to the inverse of the number of {channels.
+This} observation motivates a model for the intermediate regime in which the ballistic central two-dimensional normal metal is treated as a continuum under the adiabatic approximation, while Andreev modes propagate in a background of voltage- and flux-tunable nonequilibrium electronic populations.
+The model predicts characteristic voltage scales that govern the mesoscopic oscillations of the critical current, and these scales are at the crossroads of interpreting experiments in all sectors of the MJJs: quartets, topology, and Floquet theory. {Our model is specifically inspired by the recent Harvard and Penn State group experiments.}